srlinuxeurope/DCFPartnerHackathon/docs/eda/beginner/routers.md

 ## Summary

-In this exercise, you successfully established layer-3 connectivity between two clients (`client11` and `client13`) residing in different subnets leveraging EDA's Router and Routed Interface resources.
+In this exercise, you successfully established layer-3 connectivity between two clients (:material-server: client11 and :material-server: client13) residing in different subnets leveraging EDA's Router and Routed Interface resources.
 In summary:

 - You created a Router resource that defined a virtual routing instance (VRF) in the datacenter fabric
 - You configured Routed Interfaces that connected the physical interfaces to the Router resource